A Piece of Bone Came Out with My Extracted Tooth: Should I be Concerned?

 The tooth is deeply impacted or ankylosed:

-Teeth deeply embedded within the jawbone (deep inclusion) or fused directly to the bone without ligaments holding them (dental ankylosis) are two conditions that increase the risk of bone complications during extraction.
+Teeth deeply embedded in the jawbone (impacted) or fused directly to it (ankylosis) can increase the risk of bone complications during extraction.

 Age and medical conditions